bg

 Configuring the COM port

 Configure the connection (Figure 1).
-MODBUS devices are usually connected to the computer via the RS485 interface, with a special converter.
-If that is the case, check the "RS485 interface mode" checkbox.
+MODBUS devices are usually connected to the computer via the Ethernet interface, and they work as a MODBUS slave.
+Our logger should work as a TCP client and initiate a connection with a slave device.

 TCP connection settings